 Purpose of Program

-This program provides you with current knowledge relating to a range of professional and clinical practice topics that will improve how you provide holistic nursing care.
+The purpose of Ausmed’s local nurses’ conferences is to provide health professionals who work in regional Australia with current knowledge about a range of professional and clinical practice topics that will improve the provision of holistic care.

 Your learning outcomes:

-People with health risks will receive preventative nursing action in your care to avoid illness
+People with health risks will receive preventative care and education to avoid illness

-Better patient outcomes will be achieved through the application of up-to-date knowledge relating to specific nursing interventions
+Better patient outcomes will be achieved through the application of up-to-date knowledge related to specific interventions

 Interprofessional collaboration will be optimised to enhance patient outcomes